mbae059/thread_chatting_program/README.md

 The program is asynchronous.
 It updates only if you type something.

-To make it synchronous, update the code every 0.01 seconds or so.
+To make it synchronous, updating the code every 0.01 seconds or so would be the simplest.

 This program is asynchronous due to the requirements.